Creating different visualizations

 Text card

-For example, you can create a text card to describe the purpose of your favourite movie, in this example, The Matrix:
+For example, create a text card to describe the purpose of your favourite movie, in this example, The Matrix:

 Copy and paste the following markdown text into the card editor: